baked-potata/React-Classes/notes.md

 1. **What if you need to decide between > 2 options on what to display?**\
    _Use an `if...else if... else` conditional or a `switch` statement_
+1. **In a vanilla JS app, at what point in the form submission process do you gather all the data from the filled-out form?**
+   _Right before the form is submitted._

+1. **In a React app, when do you gather all the data from the filled-out form?**
+   _As the form is being filled out.
+The data is all held in local state._

+1. **Which attribute in the form elements (value, name, onChange, etc.) should match the property name being held in state for that input?**\
+   `name` _property._

+1. **What's different about saving the data from a checkbox element vs. other form elements?**\
+   _A checkbox uses the `checked` property to determine what should be saved in state.
+Other form elements use the `value` property instead._

+1. **How do you watch for a form submit?
+How can you trigger a form submit?**

+   - _Can watch for the submit with an onSubmit handler on the `form` element._

+   - _Can trigger the form submit with a button click._

+1.

 # Prop Drilling